nativestack/react-cardpointe-gateway/README.md

 # [Apply Now for a New CardPointe Merchant Account & Support NativeStack Engineering](https://apply.cardpointe.com/u2cd5)

-We're eventually going to build Moon lander to [mine the moon of all of its HeO3](https://oilprice.com/Energy/Energy-General/Lunar-Drilling-The-Resource-Race-For-The-Moon-Is-On.html) using something similar to what [NASA used with the Morpheus Project & its AlHat Laser Guidance System](https://www.youtube.com/watch?v=i-BY6xH2WYw).
+We're eventually going to build a Moon lander to [mine the moon of all of its HeO3](https://oilprice.com/Energy/Energy-General/Lunar-Drilling-The-Resource-Race-For-The-Moon-Is-On.html) using something similar to what [NASA used with the Morpheus Project & its AlHat Laser Guidance System](https://www.youtube.com/watch?v=i-BY6xH2WYw).
 It should work out better for us; more than likely we'll get into _Payments for Commercial Space Merchants_.
-Don't donate!
-Build and innovate with us as a merchant partner on our network.
+[Don't donate!](https://apply.cardpointe.com/u2cd5) Build and innovate with us as a merchant partner on our network.

 ## Keywords